skyaxe97/tp/docs/UserGuide.md

 ### 3.3 Adding an Event: `addEvent`
 Adds an `Event` to your schedule.
 Use this command to add your `Event` to your schedule.

+##### Notes on addEvent command:

+* System will not warn you if there are any clashes in timing with other Tasks.

 Format: `addEvent NAME /date DATE /time START /to END /repeats TIMES`

 ##### Notes on addEvent Command Format: